IPDP-io/ipdp/README.md

     cd server
     cp .env.sample .env
-    edit the .env variable COINOS_TOKEN and set it to your JWT token from the pre-requisites step docker-compose up -d
+    edit the .env variable COINOS_TOKEN and set it to your JWT token from the pre-requisites step.
+Also change COINOS_URL to https://coinos.io/api docker-compose up -d

 Setup pre-commit git hooks: